 The over-use of antibiotics in humans and in animals is directly linked to the increase in antibiotic resistance.
-The use of antibiotics on-farm (typically through feed or water) is frequently prophylactic; effectively 'propping up' intensive farming systems where animals are kept in confined and stressful conditions and where their immune systems are compromised and disease outbreaks can spread rapidly46.
-Companies are expected to commit to reducing the levels of antibiotics for disease prevention
+The use of antibiotics on-farm (typically through feed or water) is frequently prophylactic; effectively 'propping up' intensive farming systems where animals are kept in confined and stressful conditions and where their immune systems are compromised and disease outbreaks can spread rapidly 18 .
+Companies are expected to commit to reducing the levels of antibiotics they administer routinely and to develop animal production systems that are not reliant on the routine use of antibiotics for disease prevention.

 No stated position.
-0 The company makes a partial commitment to the reduction or avoidance of the routine use of antibiotics, but th scope (in terms of geography, species or products) is not clearly defined.
-1e 1 The company makes a partial commitment to the reduction or avoidance of the routine use of antibiotics, and the scope (in terms of geography, species and products) is clearly defined. ne 3 Universal commitment to the reduction or avoidance of the routine use of antibiotics across all geographies, species and products.
+0 The company has made a partial commitment to the reduction or avoidance of the routine use of antibiotics, but the scope (in terms of geography, species or products) is not clearly defined.
+1 The company has made a partial commitment to the reduction or avoidance of the routine use of antibiotics, and the scope (in terms of geography, species and products) is clearly defined.
+3 The company makes a universal commitment to the reduction or avoidance of the routine use of antibiotics across all geographies, species and products.
 5 (Max Score 5)

-- Simply stating compliance with legislation was not treated as a proxy for having a clear position on the reduction or avoidance of antibiotics for prophylactic use. - Similarly, simply stating compliance with a farm assurance standard that prohibits or restricts antibiotic use was not treated as a proxy for having a clearly stated position, unless the commitment to reduction or avoidance of antibiotic use was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the reduction or avoidance of antibiotic use). - Companies that only included (human) medically important antibiotics in their policies were only awarded partial points. - In the absence of a clear position on the avoidance of antibiotics, companies that marketed a particular product line as antibiotic-free were not awarded any points.
-The rationale is that this question is looking for a clear commitment from the company on the reduction or avoidance of antibiotics, rather than evidence of selected products that avoid certain substances. - Any commitment to reducing or avoiding routine antibiotics should be accompanied by an explanation of the actions to be taken to improve the conditions (e.g. stocking densities) in which the animals are reared.
+- We defined antibiotics as medicines used to control infectious (bacterial) diseases in humans and animals. - There are four broad categories of on-farm use of antibiotics, namely: therapeutic (i.e. giving a treatment when clinical disease is identified), metaphylactic (i.e. giving treatment to a group of animals when some are showing signs of illness), prophylactic (i.e. giving a treatment to an animal or group of animals in anticipation of a disease or when there is a risk of infection), and growth promotion (i.e. giving antibiotics to improve the growth rates of animals).
+This question was looking for a clear position on the reduction or avoidance of antibiotics for prophylactic use. - Simply stating compliance with legislation was not treated as a proxy for having a clear position on the reduction or avoidance of antibiotics for prophylactic use. - Similarly, simply stating compliance with a farm assurance standard that prohibits or restricts antibiotic use was not treated as a proxy for having a clearly stated position, unless the commitment to reduction or avoidance of antibiotic use was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the reduction or avoidance of antibiotic use). - In the absence of a clear position on the reduction or avoidance of antibiotics for prophylactic use, companies were not awarded any points.
+The rationale for this was because a) this question was looking for a clear commitment from the company to the reduction or avoidance of antibiotics for prophylactic use, b) the question applied to all antibiotics (i.e. not just antibiotics that are critical to human health).

-Q8.
+Q9.
 Does the company have a clear position on the avoidance of routine mutilations (castration, teeth clipping, tail docking, toe clipping, dehorning, desnooding, de-winging, disbudding, mulesing, beak trimming, fin clipping)?